xwausse/SQL-homework/lesson-23/homework/homework.md

 ---

 ### Puzzle 5: In this puzzle you have to first find the maximum value for each Id and DetailedNumber, and then Sum the data using Id only.
-Can you do this both in a single SELECT ?.
 Please check out sample input and expected output.

 **Input Table: SumOfMax**
 ```sql